fastify/fastify/docs/Server-Methods.md

 <a name="after"></a>
 #### after
-Invoked when the current plugin and all the plugin that has been registered inside it have finished loading.
+Invoked when the current plugin and all the plugins that have been registered within it have finished loading.
-It is always executed before the method ``` fastify.ready ```.
+It is always executed before the method `fastify.ready`.

 ```js
 fastify